brocaar/chirpstack-docs/content/guides/troubleshooting/gateway.md

 {{< /highlight >}}

-The above command can be executed on the gateway (if possible) or on the machine where the LoRa Gateway Bridge component is installed.
+The above command can be executed on the gateway (if possible) or on the machine where the ChirpStack Gateway Bridge component is installed.
 Running it on the gateway will show the data sent by the gateway, running it on your machine will show the data received by your machine.